 - Must be able to obtain a security clearance to transport sensitive documents.
 Must be able to obtain and submit a good, current driving record upon request.

-Minimum Experience: 6 months to 1 year experience in job requiring the operation of a truck.
+Minimum Experience/ Training Requirements: 0 -2 years of experience in a job requiring the operation of a truck.

 Physical Capabilities: Requires physical effort and agility to control and operate motor vehicles.
 Ability to handle objects weighing up to 40 pounds and heavier with assistance.
 Moderate physical effort is required to secure cargo.
 On occasion, considerable physical effort is required to make limited emergency repairs.
 Ability to drive, walk, lift, bend and stoop.

 Work Environment: Motor vehicle operator duties are performed outside and may be exposed to adverse weather conditions both when driving and when loading/unloading vehicles.
-Duties also involve driving in all types of traffic over complicated public roads and interchange systems with the potential of serious accidents.
-Mail duties arc normally performed indoors in a mail operations setting.
+Duties also involve driving in an types of traffic over complicated public roads and interchange systems with the potential of serious accidents.
+Mail duties are normally performed indoors in a mail operation setting.